Log Calabi-Yau mirror symmetry and non-archimedean disks: Log Calabi-Yau pairs

-\begin{proposition} Let $U \subset Y$ be a projective snc compactification, and $U \subset W$ an almost minimal model.
-Then there exist $\tY \to Y$, $\tW \to W$ compositions of blowups of closed essential strata such that the following hold: \begin{enumerate}[wide] \item The essential boundary divisors of $D_{\tY} \coloneqq \tY \setminus U$ are the same as the essential boundary divisors of $D_{\tW}$ (in the sense of birational geometry). \item The essential dual fans $\Sigma_{(\tY,D_{{\tY}^{\ess}})}$ and $\Sigma_{(\tW,D_{{\tW}_{\ess}})}$ (which by (1) have the same rays) are the same fans on $\Sk(U)$. \item The birational maps $\tY \dasharrow \tW$ and $\tW \dasharrow \tY$ are isomorphism in a neighborhood of the generic point of any essential stratum \end{enumerate} \end{proposition} \begin{proof} The essential dual fans are simplicial fan structures on $\Sk(U)$.
+\begin{proposition} Let $(\bbY,\bbD)$ be as above, and $(\bbW,\bbD_{\bbW})$ an almost minimal model.
+Then there exist $\tbbY \to Y$, $\tbbW \to \bbW$ compositions of blowups of closed essential strata such that the following hold: \begin{enumerate}[wide] \item The essential boundary divisors of $\bbD_{\tY}$ (the support of the inverse image of $\bbD$) are the same as the essential boundary divisors of $\bbD_{\tW}$ (in the sense of birational geometry). \item The essential dual fans $\Sigma_{(\tbbY,D_{{\tbbY}^{\ess}})}$ and $\Sigma_{(\tbbW,D_{{\tbbW}_{\ess}})}$ (which by (1) have the same rays) are the same fans on $\Sk(U)$. \item The birational maps $\tbbY \dasharrow \tbbW$ and $\tbbW \dasharrow \tbbY$ are isomorphisms in a neighborhood of the generic point of any essential stratum \end{enumerate} \end{proposition} \begin{proof} The essential dual fans are simplicial fan structures on $\Sk(U)$.
 Easy birational geometry shows we can produce a common refinement by compositions of blowups of essential strata.
-So we can assume $U \subset Y$ and $U \subset W$ satisfy (1-2).
+So we can assume $(\bbY,\bbD)$ and $(\bbW,\bbD_{\bbW})$ satisfy (1-2).
 Note these are preserved by blowups of {\it the same} (under the correspondence (2)) essential strata.
 It remains to show (3) holds after a sequence of such blowups.